stacks-network/docs/src/pages/understand-stacks/stacks-blockchain-api.md

 ## Microblocks support

-!> API support for [microblocks](/understand-stacks/mining#microblocks) is current being worked on.
+!> API support for [microblocks](/understand-stacks/microblocks) is current being worked on.
 New API endpoints are documented [here](https://stacks-blockchain-api-git-feat-microblocks-blockstack.vercel.app/#tag/Microblocks).
-The details are subject to change for now.
+The details are subject to changes.

-The [transaction anchor mode](/understand-stacks/transactions#anchor-mode) defines if a transaction should be included in a microblock.
-If so, the latency for a transaction to be confirmed can be reduced.

 The API allows querying the most recently streamed microblocks: